rynjms/panther/docs/gitbook/enterprise/snowflake.md

 ```

-## Update Permissions and Test Panther user interface with Snowflake
+## Update Permissions and Test Panther User Interface with Snowflake

-Update the Panther snowflake user with grants to read tables from the following databases:
+Update the Panther Snowflake user with grants to read tables from the following databases:
 * `panther_logs`
 * `panther_rule_matches`
 * `panther_views`